Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Experiments with Real Data

 \paragraph{Estimating Region Means with Bias Adjustment.} In our descriptive task, we estimate conditional means, averaging wealth by local second-level administrative region (ADM2), roughly corresponding to municipalities or counties.
 We group the clusters in the held-out downstream fold by ADM2 region and compare the mean observed IWI with the predicted IWI with and without the different methods of bias correction.
 These quantities are subject to the same shrinkage bias as causal estimates, and our framework applies equally well in this setting, enabling us to assess how effectively we correct biased group-level estimates.

 \paragraph{Descriptive Results.} As expected, the MSE of the naive model exhibits shrinkage behavior: it tends to overpredict the wealth of poorer regions and underpredict the wealth of richer regions.
 As shown in Figure \ref{fig:res_vs_tweedie_maps}, Tweedie's correction accurately compensates for this, not only resulting in less biased estimates (regression slope of 0.83 to 0.90), but also decreases the MAE from 2.67 to 2.39.
 In fact, if we consider only regions with at least 100 clusters, the Tweedie-corrected estimates exhibit virtually no shrinkage bias, with a slope of 0.99.
-Appendix III delineates this analysis.
+Appendix C explicates.

 \paragraph{Empirical Analysis of Aid Interventions.} To assess the practical utility of our correction methods in a setting where the true treatment effect is unknown, we construct an evaluation framework based on real-world development projects.
-Specifically, we leverage the same dataset of geo-referenced interventions funded by the World Bank and the Chinese government as was used in \citet{malik2021banking,Conlin2024}.
-Each project is tagged with an associated aid sector $s \in \mathcal{S}$ (e.g., \textit{Health}, \textit{Water Supply and Sanitation}, or \textit{Women in Development}), which defines a downstream trial $D_{\text{Trial } s} = \{(\bX_i, \widehat{Y}_i, A_{is}): i\in \mathcal{I}_{\textrm{Trial } s}\}$.
-Here, $A_{is} \in \{0,1\}$ indicates exposure to a sector-$s$ intervention at location $i$, $\bX_i$ are satellite features, and $\widehat{Y}_i$ are IWI predictions from the upstream-trained model.
+Specifically, we leverage the same dataset of geo-referenced interventions funded by the World Bank and the Chinese government as was used in \citep{malik2021banking,Conlin2024}.
+Each project is tagged with an associated aid sector $s \in \mathcal{S}$ (e.g., \textit{Health}, \textit{Water Supply and Sanitation}, or \textit{Women in Development}), which defines a downstream trial $D_{\text{Trial } s} = \{(\bX_i, \hat{Y}_i, A_{is}): i\in \mathcal{I}_{\textrm{Trial } s}\}$.
+Here, $A_{is} \in \{0,1\}$ indicates exposure to a sector-$s$ intervention at location $i$, $\bX_i$ are satellite features, and $\hat{Y}_i$ are IWI predictions from the upstream-trained model.
 Figure \ref{fig:TreatmentSites} depicts the spatial distribution of treatments across the continent.

-Since the treatment effects of these interventions are unknown, we deem this analysis a test of external validity by comparing EO-ML predicted wealth values with observed ones.
-Our goal is to assess whether our bias-corrected predictions can reflect causal estimates similar to those from observed data.
+Since the treatment effects of these interventions are unknown, we deem this analysis a test of external validity by comparing ML predicted wealth values with observed ones.
+Our goal is to assess whether bias-corrected predictions can reflect causal estimates similar to those from groundtruth.